Thursday, May 5, 2011

 Singles: "Pieces of Ice," "Up Front," "Let's Go Up"

-Ross was the RCA era's lone long player to play as a coherent album.
-Diana Ross decided to bring in producers Gary Katz and Ray Parker Jr., assured and accomplished in fields of jazz, pop, and R&B, to guide the album.
-Diana herself would self-produce the funk rave-up "Girls" to amazing effect.
-Split into two sides, Katz handled the first half of Ross, while Parker Jr. took the second half, the previously mentioned "Girls" closed side two.
+Synopsis: Ross was the RCA long player that played as a coherent album.
+Diana Ross decided to bring in producers Gary Katz and Ray Parker Jr. Both men were accomplished in fields of jazz, pop, and R&B. Ross piloted the funk rave-up "Girls."
+Split into two sides, Katz handled the first half, while Parker took the second, the previously mentioned "Girls" closed side two.
+Katz and Parker sewed a seamless pattern of classic Diana Ross and the future ambitions heard on Silk Electric.
+The giddiness of "You Do It" sat comfortably next to the tense "Love or Loneliness".
+Ross revved "Up Front" with heat and took on an affectionate hue on "That's How You Start Over."

 "Pieces of Ice" music video